spack/spack-infrastructure/kubernetes/docs/k8s-intro.md

 We briefly detail a few of these fields:

-  - `name` specifies the name of the resource (`Pod`, in this case).
+  - `name` specifies the name of the resource (the name of the `Pod`, in this case).
 Outside of a few exceptions, it is a required field.

   - `namespace` provides the name of a namespace for the resource.
 Namespaces are logical groupings of related resources.
 Resources in Kubernetes are